Finalgalaxy/richard_game/README.md

 # richard_game
 Platform game project based on Unity3D engine (2D+ mode).

-Project scripts are written using C# code.
+Project scripts are written using C# code, in Assets/Scripts folder.
+Some references to some images and sounds not existing are due to exclusions 'as design' for future refactorings.

 Credits:
 - Unity3D gitignore base file: https://github.com/github/gitignore/blob/master/Unity.gitignore